 idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies,

 envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:19-21)

 The current teaching that these words do not apply to Christian people is so indefensible that we will not mention it further.

-"They (the members of the churches of Galatia) which do such things shall not inherit the kingdom of God."
+“Those (the members of the churches of Galatia) who practice such things will not inherit the kingdom of God.”

 “Yes, but we must remember the love and grace of God!”
 Nonsense!
 Those who walk in the flesh either inherit the Kingdom of God or they do not.
 All attempts to soften the force of Paul’s warning serve only to corrupt God’s Word.
 There is no middle ground here, no opportunity to “balance” the admonition with appeals to mercy and grace.

-Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.
+Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.
 (I John 3:15)

 Repeated reminders of God’s mercy have no bearing whatever on the force of this warning to Christian believers.
 No believer who hates another believer or any person for that matter, has eternal life dwelling in his personality.

 One could balance an emphasis on the need to live a victorious life by stating that the Lord Jesus has led the way before us and will help us on to victory if we look to Him.
 We can balance a stress on the effort we ourselves need to make with the passages that offer God’s assistance and the assurance that if we go down to defeat in the battle, God will always forgive us and encourage and assist us as we make an attempt to get back up on our feet and fight on.